Dave Mustaine: Relationship with Metallica

 In the wake of the Big Four shows with Metallica, the relationship between the two soured once again.
 Following the critical and commercial failure of Lulu in 2011, Hetfield had also briefly begun to rekindle a cordial relationship with Mustaine.
 At some point in 2015, Mustaine began to approach Hetfield with a proposal for a future collaborative effort between the two, including a possible remaster of their 1982 demo No Life 'Til Leather.
 Unwilling to participate in Mustaine's proposals, Hetfield later expressed his discontent with Mustaine hinting at rumors of the two collaborating on new music projects.
 Despite initial disapproval, Ulrich later convinced Hetfield to reconsider pursuing a remastered release of the No Life 'Til Leather demo with Mustaine's involvement a year later.
 However, a dispute over Ulrich requesting credit on all tracks resulted in the cancellation of the project entirely and reignited tensions with his former bandmates.

+On the final Megadeth album, the band covered Metallica's "Ride the Lightning", a song Mustaine co-wrote before his departure; in a later interview, Mustaine reflected on his relationship with Hetfield and Ulrich: "We're constantly working on improving our relationship, me and James and Lars.
+I really do love those guys.
+That's why we fought so much — it was that I missed them.
+And the idea of leaving the band, it was just hard to fathom."

 Politics

 Over his career, Mustaine has made numerous comments about both American and international politics, criticizing both politicians and political issues.
-In addition, Mustaine covered the 1992 Democratic National Convention for MTV.
+He covered the 1992 Democratic National Convention for MTV News, and lyrics to songs such as "Foreclosure of a Dream" were interpreted as leaning to the political left.

 In a 1988 interview with Sounds journalist Roy Wilkinson, Mustaine spoke against illegal immigration, and stated that he would "build a great wall along the Mexican border and not let anybody in ..." if he were President of the United States.

 In 1988, Mustaine caused a riot when Megadeth played a concert in Northern Ireland after he dedicated a song to "the cause," later expressing surprise that this was a euphemism for supporting the Irish Republican Army in the conflict between Northern Ireland's Catholic and Protestant communities known as the Troubles.

 In 2009, Mustaine was interviewed by far-right conspiracy theorist and radio host Alex Jones for InfoWars, in which Mustaine stated that the album Endgame was inspired by his Christian beliefs and belief in an upcoming New World Order.
 In a 2016 Fox Business interview, Mustaine stated that he does not align himself with any established political party, describing himself as an Independent.